Zhijie-Yi/Zhijie-Yi.github.io/index.md

 <br>
 **I am interested in three overarching questions, which may evolve incrementally or in parallel:**

-- How to predict the driver's fatigue state after a long window through physiological data?
+- How to predict the fatigue state of drivers after a long time through physiological data?
 - How to use data and models to develop better autonomous driving systems to improve takeover capabilities?
 - How to improve the interpretability of autonomous driving systems to increase the trust of various traffic participants?
 <br>